wp-plugins/wordpress-seo/readme.txt

 Requires at least: 3.0
 Tested up to: 3.0.1

-WordPress SEO is an all in one solution to search engine optimize your WordPress blog, featuring titles, meta descriptions, optimized breadcrumbs, XML sitemaps, robots meta settings and much much more.
+WordPress SEO is an All in one solution to SEO your WordPress blog, featuring titles, meta descriptions, breadcrumbs, XML sitemaps & more.

 == Description ==

-The most complete all in one SEO solution for your WordPress blog, this plugin has a huge list of features, including:
+The most complete All in one SEO solution for your WordPress blog, this plugin has a huge list of features, including:

 * Post title and meta description meta box to change these on a per post basis.
 * Taxonomy (tag, category & custom taxonomy) title and meta description support.